 As with any major esports title, some of the core game modes featured in Rocket League are the competitive playlists.
+The Rocket League ranking system works sometimes in odd ways, but we are here to demystify it.
 Contrasting with the casual playlists, the competitive playlists match you up against players with a similar rank to yours.
 Wins and losses also have greater consequences and end in either a boost or drop in a player’s rank respectively.
 Generally speaking, people will put more effort into games on the competitive playlist than they do in casual play.

 One unique feature of Rocket League competitive are the various different game modes you can compete in.
 Unlike League of Legends or Valorant that have one competitive game mode, Rocket League has seven:

 Dropshot: 3v3, but instead of scoring goals, players must break hexagonal floor tiles for the ball to fall into